Square root $p$-adic $L$-functions, I: Construction of a one-variable measure

-The Gan-Gross-Prasad conjectures have been proved by Waldspurger (for orthogonal groups over $p$-adic fields) and Beuzart-Plessis (for unitary groups, including the archimedean case) \cite{W,BP}.
-The Ichino-Ikeda-N. Harris conjecture has been proved for unitary groups, under a shrinking set of simplifying hypotheses, by W. Zhang, followed by Hang Xue and Beuzart-Plessis; at present it is known for any everywhere tempered automorphic representation of a unitary group whose base change to $GL(n)$ is supercuspidal at one place.
+The Gan-Gross-Prasad (GGP) conjectures have been proved by Waldspurger (for orthogonal groups over $p$-adic fields) and Beuzart-Plessis (for unitary groups, including the archimedean case) \cite{W,BP}.
+The Ichino-Ikeda-N. Harris (IINH) conjecture has been proved for unitary groups, under a shrinking set of simplifying hypotheses, by W. Zhang, followed by Hang Xue and Beuzart-Plessis; at present it is known for any everywhere tempered automorphic representation of a unitary group that is either supercuspidal at one place or is stable, in the sense that its base change to $GL(n)$ (see below) is cuspidal.
 Ichino had already proved the conjecture for orthogonal groups in low dimensions, including a refinement of the result of \cite{HK} on triple products that was the starting point for \cite{HT}.
 The main observation of \cite{HT} is that the period integrals in \cite{HK} admit a $p$-adic interpolation over Hida families.
-The purpose of the present paper is to apply the same observation to the period integrals that arise in certain cases of the Ichino-Ikeda-N. Harris conjecture.
-In this paper we treat the case where the specialization of the $p$-adic interpolation at a classical point of the Hida family is a cup product of a pair of automorphic forms, one of which is holomorphic, the other antiholomorphic.
-Here we treat only the simplest case of a function of a single $p$-adic variable, which arises as a direct application of the construction of $p$-adic families of differential operators in \cite{EFMV}.
-A planned sequel with Ellen Eischen should extend the results of the present paper to multidimensional Hida families.
-In subsequent work with Eischen and Pilloni, we hope to treat cases of cup products in coherent cohomology of higher degree.
-Most of the Gan-Gross-Prasad periods, however, do not have such an interpretation.
-The corresponding $p$-adic $L$-functions should exist nonetheless, but we don't see how to construct them.
+The purpose of the present paper is to apply the same observation to the period integrals that arise in certain cases of the IINH conjecture when $G$ and $H$ are unitary groups.